When is knee replacement surgery recommended?

 - Knee pain that continues while resting, either day or night

 - Stiffness in a knee that limits the ability to move or bend the leg

 - Inadequate pain relief from anti-inflammatory drugs, physical therapy, or walking supports

-Knee replacement surgery is intended to relieve knee pain and improve knee functions.
-However, implants may not produce the same feel or function as your original knee.
-There are potential risks with knee replacement surgery such as loosening, fracture, dislocation, wear and infection that may result in the need for additional surgery.
-Longevity of implants depends on many factors, such as types of activities and weight.
-Do not perform high impact activities such as running and jumping unless your surgeon tells you the bone has healed and these activities are acceptable.
-Early device failure, breakage or loosening may occur if you do not follow your surgeon's limitations on activity level.
-Early failure can happen if you do not guard your knee joint from overloading due to activity level, failure to control body weight or accidents such as falls.
-Talk to your doctor to determine what treatment may be best for you.1 American Academy of Orthopaedic Surgeon website, //orthoinfo.aaos.org/topic.cfm?topic=A00377
+Individual results of joint replacement vary.
+Implants are intended to relieve knee pain and improve function, but may not produce the same feel or function as your original knee.
+There are potential risks with knee replacement surgery such as loosening, wear and infection that may result in the need for additional surgery.
+Patients should not perform high impact activities such as running and jumping unless their surgeon tells them that the bone has healed and these activities are acceptable.
+Early device failure, breakage or loosening may occur if a surgeon's limitations on activity level are not followed.